christopher-aldred/personal-site/README.md

-# Astro & Decap CMS Template
+# Astro & Decap CMS Site

 A basic CMS site with a minimal theme requiring no coding knowledge.
 All pages and posts are created via the admin UI and written in markdown.